LeGrosLezard/Eyes-detector/README.md

 # Initialization

-First we need to pass an initialization
+First we need to pass an initialization.
+We recup right top corner, left top corner of the eyes detections.
+Thank to that after we can take estimate the constantly eyes position of user

 ![b-ConvertImage](https://user-images.githubusercontent.com/54853371/64929242-fb1dcd00-d823-11e9-98bf-3d8347006d32.jpg)

 # The head position